Nasha14/Fraud_Detection_Project/Fraud_Detection_Project/README.md

 # FinTech Fraud Detection & Strategic Simulation Dashboard

+## 📁 Data Source
+This project utilizes the [Credit Card Fraud Detection Dataset] https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud hosted on Kaggle.
+The dataset was selected for its high imbalance and temporal features, providing an ideal sandbox for simulating defensive financial thresholds.

 ## 📊 Project Overview
 This repository contains an end-to-end enterprise business intelligence solution designed to analyze financial fraud lifecycles, track operational breach timelines, and simulate defensive security thresholds.
 Built with a premium dark-themed UI/UX, this 4-page dashboard bridges the gap between deep forensic data engineering and executive decision-making.